pnp/cli-microsoft365/docs/manual/docs/cmd/spo/file/file-copy.md

 `-u, --webUrl <webUrl>`|The URL of the site where the file is located `-s, --sourceUrl <sourceUrl>`|Site-relative URL of the file to copy `-t, --targetUrl <targetUrl>`|Server-relative URL where to copy the file `--deleteIfAlreadyExists`|If a file already exists at the targetUrl, it will be moved to the recycle bin.
-If omitted, the copy operation will be canceled if the file already exists at the targetUrl location
-`-o, --output [output]`|Output type. `json|text`.
+If omitted, the copy operation will be canceled if the file already exists at the targetUrl location `--allowSchemaMismatch`|Ignores any missing fields in the target destination and moves the file anyway `-o, --output [output]`|Output type. `json|text`.
 Default `text` `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging